 - What can education systems and schools do to improve students' computer and information literacy?

 The assessment of CIL is authentic and computer-based.
 It includes three types of tasks: (i) multiple-choice or constructed response items based on realistic stimulus material; (ii) software simulations of generic applications so that students are required to complete an action in response to an instruction; and (iii) authentic tasks that require students to modify and create information products using 'live' computer software applications.

 The student questionnaire gathers information about computer use in and outside of school, attitudes to technology, self-reported computer proficiency, and background characteristics.
 Teacher and school questionnaires ask about computer use, computing resources, and relevant policies and practices in the school context.
 A national context survey collects systemic data on educational policies and practices for developing computer and information literacy, expertise of teachers, and digital technology resources in schools.

-The population to be surveyed include all students of the eighth grade, provided that the mean age at the time of testing was at least 13.5 years.
+The ICILS target population consists of all students in the eighth grade, provided that the mean age at the time of testing was at least 13.5 years.

 Participating education systems

 Argentina (Buenos Aires), Australia, Canada (Newfoundland and Labrador and Ontario), Chile, Croatia, Czech Republic, Denmark, Germany, Hong Kong SAR, Korea, Lithuania, Netherlands, Norway, Poland, Russian Federation, Slovak Republic, Slovenia, Switzerland, Thailand, and Turkey.